Alexa Interface Message and Property Reference

 • ErrorResponse – If you can't handle interface-specific directives successfully, you send error responses to indicate the failure reason.
 For example, if you receive a turn on directive, but the device isn't plugged in.

-Examples of all events and responses that you send to Alexa are provided in the documentation for each interface.
+You can find examples of all events and responses that you send to Alexa in the documentation for each interface.

 Message format